 - Comply with the principles and criteria of the Roundtable on Sustainable Palm Oil (RSPO), the industry-wide certification body that promotes the growth and use of sustainable palm oil products.

-The Nestlé Responsible Sourcing Guideline (RSG) also goes beyond the RSPO standard.
-The RSG makes explicit provisions for the protection of peatland and high-carbon stock land, which are critical in combating deforestation, and for preventing social conflict arising from potential disputes over land rights and land acquisition.
+The Nestlé Responsible Sourcing Standard makes explicit provisions for the protection of peatland and high carbon stock land, which are critical in combating deforestation, and for preventing social conflict arising from potential disputes over land rights and land acquisition.

 Supply chain challenges and solutions

 To address challenges in our palm oil supply chains, we start by understanding where the palm oil comes from and how it is produced.
-We then partner with expert organisations and industry to address challenges identified.
+We then partner with expert organizations and industry to address the challenges identified.

-In 2010, Nestlé made a ‘no deforestation’ commitment, stating that all our products, globally, will not be associated with deforestation by 2020.
-We also support the Consumer Goods Forum’s ambition for zero net deforestation by 2020.
-Deforestation is a complicated issue driven by many stakeholders and forces.
-To address this challenge, we are working with a range of stakeholders and from many angles.
-We will conduct risk mapping to identify areas at risk of deforestation, map our supply chains to identify the origins of our ingredients, and conduct on-the-ground assessments, remote monitoring, and/or hands-on projects to mitigate deforestation risk.
+To address the challenge of deforestation, we are working with a range of stakeholders from many angles.
+We will conduct risk mapping to identify areas at risk of deforestation, map our supply chains to identify the origins of our ingredients, and conduct on-the-ground assessments, remote monitoring and/or hands-on projects to mitigate deforestation risk.

-Additionally, we are working with TFT and multiple suppliers sourcing in Aceh Tamiang, Indonesia, to address deforestation at a landscape level.
-The programme aims to support and contribute to the government’s land use planning process, with the intention of creating resilient and thriving ecosystems and communities through a unified push towards transformation.
-Nestle is supporting this pilot with an eye to using this as a future model of approaching deforestation.
+Additionally, we are working with Earthworm Foundation and multiple suppliers sourcing palm oil in Aceh Tamiang, Indonesia, to address deforestation at a landscape level.
+The program aims to support and contribute to the government’s land use planning process, with the intention of creating resilient and thriving ecosystems and communities through a unified push toward transformation.
+Nestlé is supporting this pilot with an eye to using it as a future model for addressing deforestation.

 Smallholders account for 40% of global palm oil production.
-Given this, TFT and Nestlé are collaborating on five smallholder initiatives under the TFT Rurality programme in Indonesia, Malaysia, Ghana, Côte d’Ivoire and Peru.
+Given this, Earthworm Foundation and Nestlé are collaborating on seven smallholder initiatives under the Earthworm Foundation Rurality program in Indonesia, Malaysia, Ghana, Côte d’Ivoire, Ecuador, Brazil and Peru.
 The aim is to build smallholder inclusion into our supply chains, while developing smallholders’ resilience and their capability to produce responsibly.
 These projects aim to create value for everyone along the supply chain: smallholders, mill operators, dealers, suppliers and Nestlé.
 Depending on the area, these initiatives focus on efficiency, self-sufficiency, diversification, innovation and infrastructure.

-Nestle is also co-funding a project with our supplier Wilmar in Honduras, called the WISSH Project, that will support 5000 smallholders.
-A newly released video showcases the WISSH project over the past two years.
+Nestlé is also co-funding a project with our supplier Wilmar in Honduras, called the WISSH Project, which will support 5000 smallholders.

 Promoting human rights